jambuur/APEDSK99/README.md

 The LED can flash in the following intricate error patterns:

 1. *flash*            : SPI / SD Card fault/not ready
-2. *flash-flash*      : can't read DSR binary image (/APEDSK99.DSR)
+2. *flash-flash*      : can't read DSR binary image (/xxxxxxxx.DSR)
 3. *flash-flash-flash*: no valid DSR header (>AA) at DSR RAM >4000

 ### *Some predictive Q&A*

 Writing software is a hobby, not my profession.
 No doubt some gurus would achieve the same functionality with half the code.
 But I dare to say that at least the basic DSR I/O routines in the sketch are reasonably efficient, useful and fast.
 Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

-The Arduino SD library is not the fastest option, there are alternatives available that would speed up DSKx access a bit.
-But I have decided to stay with the standard option; it is fast enough not to be irritating but still keeps some of that floppy nostalgia.
-I don't know about you but emulators with instant loading times always strike me as so ... not real ;-)

 Anyway feel free to improve and share!

 ### *Bugs*

-If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines there shouldn't be any new ones (are there any existing disk controller bugs?)
+If a particular program or module behaves nicely by accessing disks solely through the regular DSR routines (including low level sector R/W) there shouldn't be any new ones (are there any existing disk controller bugs?)
 In other words, any funky direct disk access and weird copy protection schemes will likely fail.

 ### *Future*

 After (of course) I came up with the name APEDSK99 I realised that DSK emulation is just a first application.
-The APEDSK99 shield is actually a generic DSR interface to a substantial catalogue of available Arduino shields ... including very useful ones such as Ethernet / WiFi.
-It would be rather easy to implement a full TCP/IP stack with the generic APEDSK99 DSR routines and some Arduino sketches.
-Mmmm I guess this would be a nice follow-up project ...
+The APEDSK99 shield is actually a generic DSR interface to a substantial catalogue of available Arduino shields.

-Initially I considered using a bigger RAM size for larger and/or concurrent DSR's.
-But after optimising  Arduino RAM R/W access I had DSR loading times reduced to ~450ms so switching DSR's based on CALL's would be entirely feasible.
-I will go with that approach for now.
+Also, the Arduino has access to the 32K RAM expansion; this provides options for all sorts of fast data sharing between networked devices and the TI.

 ### *Acknowledgements*